-Whether as part of a tour or out on your own exploring, the Garden of the Sleeping Giant is one of the most delightful discoveries you’ll make in Fiji.
-In fact, the incredible garden may just be one of the South Pacific’s best-kept horticultural secrets.
+Whether you visit as part of a tour or when exploring alone, the Garden of the Sleeping Giant is arguable one of Fiji's most tranquil experiences.
+Thanks to its discrete location, the beautifully landscaped garden may just be one of the South Pacific’s best-kept horticultural secrets.

 Your visit to the Garden of the Sleeping Giant includes a brief but friendly overview of the property as well as some history on how this incredible mountain valley has been transformed into a fantasy garden.
-Stroll through the grounds at your own leisure or take advantage of one of the complimentary guides who can help to name the fantastic florals that you find around every corner.
+Stroll through the grounds at your own leisure or take advantage of one of the complimentary guides who can help to name the fantastic florals found around every corner.

 Although flowers are the main focus of the garden, it’s an attraction that can be enjoyed by the whole family.
 The walking path through the tropical rainforest is worth the trip alone and the huge expanses of manicured lawns are perfect for exuberant children looking to burn off some energy.